zapier/visual-builder/docs/_build/fields/add-fields.md

 When building in the Platform UI, you'll use the Input Designer to create the form users will input data into, to send to your app's API.

 The Input Designer works similarly to other form builder tools, building a form that lives inside the Platform UI.
 Add fields to your form for each bit of data your app needs from users.
-Configure each field's settings, then reorder them to match the logical order users would add data in your app.
+Use the same name for items as used in your app's UI.
+Configure each field's settings, then reorder them to match the logical order users would add or view data in your app.

 ![Example Input Editor](https://cdn.zappy.app/524b9300c044809eb13eb732d7a50f9d.png)